-Nancy Sweet, director of culinary programs and operations, is the author of this week’s Epicuriosity 101 column in the State Journal-Register, “A night with good friends and delicious food.”
+Nancy Sweet, director of culinary programs and operations, was interviewed by WICS on Bistro Verde’s opening day for the spring semester She discussed the opportunity the bistro presents for LLCC culinary students and the community.
+She is also the author of this week’s Epicuriosity 101 column in the State Journal-Register, “Root vegetables are tasty and plentiful now.”

-Jolene Adams, coordinator, LLCC Culinary Institute, is the author of this week’s Epicuriosity 101 column in the State Journal-Register, “Planning holiday meals and baking?
-A list is essential!”
+Sean Keeley, culinary specialist, is the author of this week’s Epicuriosity 101 column in the State Journal-Register, “Thinking outside the box lunch.”

 Dee Krueger, director, LLCC-Taylorville, was interviewed on WTIM’s morning talk show on Wednesday, Jan.
 24. She discussed the College Now program, applying for LLCC scholarships and upcoming events at LLCC-Taylorville.